About the 1927 Chevrolet Two-Door Coach

 Having stored it for decades, it was given a complete restoration and repainted in 2005 and driven thousands of miles.
 These Chevy 4-cylinder engines run dependably and have a surprising amount of pep!

-The 1927 model year was the first year that Chevrolet offered its new four-cylinder engine, which had a displacement of 171 cubic inches and produced 26 horsepower.
+The 1927 model year was the third year that Chevrolet offered its new four-cylinder engine, which had a displacement of 171 cubic inches and produced 26 horsepower.
 The car had a three-speed manual transmission and was capable of achieving a top speed of around 55 miles per hour.

 The 1927 Chevrolet Two-Door Coach was a popular car in its day, with over 300,000 units sold in the United States.
 Today, it is considered a classic car and is highly sought after by collectors and vintage car enthusiasts.
 Its simple yet timeless design and reliable performance have helped it to maintain its popularity among car enthusiasts for many years.